nappaillav/SparsityRL/README.md

 ## 🙏 Acknowledgements

-We would like to thank the [SimBa codebase](https://github.com/SonyResearch/simba) and [JaxPruner](https://github.com/google-research/jaxpruner).
+We would like to thank the [SimBa codebase](https://github.com/SonyResearch/simba), [SparseNetwork4DRL](https://github.com/lilucse/SparseNetwork4DRL) and [JaxPruner](https://github.com/google-research/jaxpruner).
 Our implementation builds on top of their repository.

 ## ❓Questions

-If you have any questions, please raise an issue or send an email to Lu (lu.li@mila.quebec) and Guozheng (guozheng001@e.ntu.edu.sg).
+Coming Soon